HamsterSpaceNerd3000/RocketLaunchCountdown/readme.md

 INSTALL INSTRUCTIONS

-Install is simple, download the installer, run it, and afterwards make the app always run as administrator. (google how to make it always work)
+Install is simple, download the installer, run it, and wham bam dans the man, you got a countdown manager!

-*NOTE The run as admin is needed for the HTML files to impliment correctly.